 Data will be collected at each site (ambulance service or hospital) by local investigators and sent to the LSHTM-CTU.
-Data outlined on the entry, outcome and adverse event forms will be collected, as well as data on dementia at 1 year after randomisation.
+Data outlined on the entry, outcome and adverse event forms will be collected, as well as data on dementia diagnosis or death at 1 year after randomisation.